 - There was property damage greater than $500

 Because the other driver did not stop to exchange information with you, filing a crash report is more important than ever.
-The reporting officer may include details that can help identify the hit and run car or driver.
+The reporting officer may include details that can help identify the hit-and-run car or its driver.
 The crash report might also contain the contact information of witnesses and any statements they made about the accident.
 The crash report can also identify the date and time of the accident, which can help ensure compliance with the statute of limitations.

-The crash report might also indicate if there was any additional evidence available at the scene of the accident, such as any debris or car parts that can be traced back to the at-fault driver, traffic cameras, or dashcam footage.
-Our team may be able to glean additional information from your crash report to help locate the at-fault driver or demonstrate the accident’s cause and effect to your insurance provider if you need to rely on them for your accident coverage.
+The crash report might also indicate any additional evidence available at the scene of the accident, such as any debris or car parts that can be traced back to the at-fault driver, traffic cameras, or dashcam footage.
+A New Orleans car accident lawyer may be able to glean additional information from your crash report to help locate the at-fault driver or demonstrate the accident cause and effect to your insurance provider if you need to rely on them for your accident coverage.

 Ideally, when another driver collides with you, they will stop and exchange insurance and identifying information.
 When that does not happen, you might be able to turn to your own insurance provider for financial compensation.
 Although optional, your policy might have uninsured motorist or PIP (personal injury protection) options that might cover your accident-related costs.

 Louisianans who decide to bring a personal injury lawsuit against the driver who injured them might file their case within the statute of limitations.
-According to the Louisiana Civil Code (CC) §3492, plaintiffs generally have one year to bring a lawsuit about their personal injury.
+According to the Louisiana Civil Code (CC) §3492, plaintiffs generally have two years to bring a lawsuit about their personal injury.
 That is not a lot of time, even if both involved drivers are readily identified.

-If one driver fled the scene, a year can seem even shorter when you have to spend a portion of the allotted time trying to identify them.
-A New Orleans hit and run accident lawyer might be able to help identify the responsible party or identify other ways you might be able to receive financial compensation for your losses.
+If one driver fled the scene, two years can seem even shorter when you must spend a portion of the allotted time trying to identify them.
+A New Orleans hit and run accident attorney could help identify the responsible party or identify other ways you could receive financial compensation for your losses.

 If you decide to work with our team, we can provide you with responsive legal care that ensures you know how your case is progressing.
 We also ensure your claim or lawsuit is accurately valued.
 We may help you fight to receive compensation for the following damages: